CMakePP/CMaize/docs/src/developer/design/user_api.rst

 Full discussion: :ref:`designing_cmaize_find_or_build_dependency`.

-Configuration settings can include many aspects of a build including what dependencies are needed.
-With the configuration options established the next step of most builds is to find dependencies.
+Configuration settings describe many aspects of a build, including what dependencies are needed.
+With the configuration options established, the next step of most builds is to find dependencies.
 While there a plethora of edge cases when it comes to finding dependencies, in most cases CMaize "just" needs to know where to look.
 CMake already provides mechanisms for users to